U.S. Space & Rocket Center

 U.S. Space Camp Training Center

-Fun Fact: Did you know that five space camp graduates have gone on to become astronauts?
-And all five are women – too cool!
+Fun Fact: Did you know that five space camp graduates have become astronauts?
+And all five are women!

 Space Camp at the U.S. Space & Rocket Center in Huntsville, AL

-On July 16, 1969 at 9:32 a.m. at NASA’s Launch Pad 39A, Apollo 11’s five F1 engines on Nasa’s Saturn-V AS-506 rocket ignited to slowly lift three Americans and humankind’s dreams aboard the historic mission to the Moon.
-On the 50th anniversary of Apollo 11 in 2019, Huntsville danced in the streets, toasted Apollo workers and moonwalkers, and lead a rocket launch of thousands around the world as part of its celebration.
-As the Artemis 1 launch prepares to take humankind back to the moon, Huntsville is ready to celebrate again!
-Make plans to visit the Rocket City in 2021 to experience the magic of launch time, along with special events and activities.
+On July 16, 1969, at 9:32 a.m. at NASA’s Launch Pad 39A, Apollo II’s five F1 engines on Nasa’s Saturn-V AS-506 rocket ignited to slowly lift three Americans and humankind’s dreams aboard the historic mission to the Moon.
+On the 50th anniversary of Apollo II in 2019, Huntsville danced in the streets, toasted Apollo workers and moonwalkers, and led a worldwide rocket launch of thousands as part of its celebration.
+On November 16, 2022, Artemis I launched for a mission duration of 25 days and traveled 1.4 million miles.
+Artemis I is the first in a series of increasingly complex missions to build a long-term human presence on the Moon for decades to come.